Doctor Zebra > Presidential health > Other notables > Vice-Presidents

 Highlights:

-- Seven Vice Presidents have died in office
+- Seven Vice Presidents have died in office:

-Sherman in 1912).
 In each case the office remained open because there was no provision to

 fill a vacancy in the Vice Presidency.
 This changed when the